 David Johnson died in October of 1944.
 Anna Johnson and Georgianna O’Neill continued to live at 118 Commonwealth, joined in about 1946 by their sister, Minnie E. O’Neill.
 Georgianna O’Neill died in January of 1947, and Minnie O’Neill died in June of 1948.

 On July 8, 1953, 118 Commonwealth was purchased from Anna Johnson by Anna Louise (Day) Hicks.

 Louise Day Hicks was a real estate investor and operator of lodging houses.
 She and her husband, John Edward Hicks, an engineer, lived in South Boston.
 She later would become a well known Boston politician.
 She was elected to the Boston School Committee in 1961 and was an outspoken opponent of using busing to integrate Boston’s schools.
 In 1967, she was an unsuccessful candidate for Mayor, but in 1969 was elected to the City Council.
 In 1970, she was elected to the US Congress, but was defeated for re-election in 1972.
 She was reelected to the City Council in 1973 and 1975, but then lost two successive bids in 1977 and 1981.

-In August of 1953, Ida S. Rolin purchased the house from Louise Day Hicks.
-In December of 1953, she filed for (and subsequently received) to convert the house from a single-family dwelling into a lodging house.
+On August 20, 1953, 118 Commonwealth was acquired from Louise Day Hicks by Ida May (Smith) Weber Symington Rolin, the wife of William Alphonso Rolin, of Kennett Square, Pennsylvania.
+In December of 1953, she filed for (and subsequently received) permission to convert the house from a single-family dwelling into a lodging house.